Payroll Help

 The Metro SHS tax is an employee-only tax that funds housing access for individuals experiencing or at risk of homelessness.
 It applies to employees who:

-• Work in Metro (Clackamas, Multnomah, or Washington counties) AND
+• Work in Metro (Clackamas, Multnomah, or Washington counties)

 • Earn over $125,000 (single) or $200,000 (married filing jointly)

 As the employer, you must withhold this tax if an employee earns above a threshold of $200,000 per year.
-The withholding amount varies based on the employee’s earnings and the locality’s legislation (but don’t worry—we’ll calculate this for you!).
+The withholding amount varies based on the employee’s earnings and the locality’s legislation (but don’t worry, we’ll calculate this for you!).

 Employees who earn over $200,000 per year can specify a certain withholding amount or opt-out of the payroll tax withholding.
 Employees who opt-out are responsible for paying SHS tax via quarterly estimated payments or with their income tax return.